Craps Guide

 • Execute place bets on 5, 6, and 8

-Using this betting strategy wins on 30 of the possible 36 rolls of a dice, which are pretty good odds.
-However, should you lose a round playing the Iron Cross method, your losses are far larger than your wins would be.
+Using this betting strategy wins on 30 of the possible 36 rolls of a die, which are pretty good odds.
+Losing with the Iron Cross method means larger losses than potential wins—a risk to consider in this strategy.

 Don’t Pass Plus Lay Odds, with Lay 4 and 10

-This strategy, as explained in a Craps Guide, involves placing a bet on the don’t pass line.
+This strategy involves placing a bet on the don’t pass line.
 Once a point is established, lay odds are placed on it.
-If the point is a 4, odds are layed on the 10.
-If the point is a 10, odds are layed on the 4.
-If the point is neither, odds are placed on the 4 and the 10.
-This strategy keeps your overall bet amount low while taking advantage of a low house edge, which gives you more of a chance to win.
+If the point is a 4, odds are laid on the 10.
+On the other hand, if the point is a 10, odds are laid on the 4.
+If the point is neither, the odds are placed on the 4 and the 10.
+Keep bets low, leverage a minimal house edge for increased winning chances—a strategic approach to online craps for success.

 Get the latest casino news by joining our exclusive community on Vegas Aces Casino’s social media, and tag someone who needs to see this!